alanng10/class-lang/Info/Article/Word/a.md

 Word "path" has meaning that is way.

+Word "open" has meaning that is hold start.

+Word "close" has meaning that is hold end.

 Word "file" has meaning that is storage node data.

 Word "fold" has meaning that is storage node list.